-Dovetail Carpentry
+Dovetail Joinery

 Course Content and Outcomes:

-The Dovetail Carpentry course provides beginners the opportunity to learn about joinery and apply the techniques through safe tool handling as they create their own shadow box frame.
+The Dovetail Joinery course provides beginners the opportunity to learn about joinery and apply the techniques through safe tool handling as they create their own shadow box frame.
 Dovetail is an ancient joinery technique that has proven versatile, resilient, and beautiful.
 Using interlocking pins and tails, dovetail joinery-created boxes, drawers, and other items can last hundreds of years.

 With instructor guidance, students will work at their own pace using hand tools to cut and assemble their projects.
 As pictured, the project is focused on creating four corners of the frame, there are no front or back panels to this completed shadow frame.
 This course is designed to empower and educate women of all backgrounds in the basic concepts of dovetail joinery.
 All materials and tools including handsaws, vices, chisels and mallets will be provided to complete the project.